adityasatyam/html-editor/README.md

 # html-editor

-This is a moder HTML,CSS ,JS editor.
+This is a modern HTML,CSS ,JS editor.
 It also has feature of testing and downloading your code on the go.

 Try it out : https://htmljs-editor.herokuapp.com/